CenterForDigitalHumanities/rerum_server_nodejs/README.md

 ISSUER_BASE_URL = OBTAINED_FROM_AUTH0_SET_UP
 CLIENTID = OBTAINED_FROM_AUTH0_SET_UP
 RERUMSECRET = OBTAINED_FROM_AUTH0_SET_UP
+BOT_TOKEN = OBTAINED_FROM_BOT_REGISTRATION
+BOT_AGENT = OBTAINED_FROM_BOT_REGISTRATION
 ```

 #### Set Up an Auth0 Authorization Flow
 To set up the Auth0 powered attribution and Authorization you will need some special Actions on top of a standard Authorization Flow.
+Start by setting up the standard Authorization Flow.
 - This
 - That
 - The Other

+#### Create and Assign a Bot
+The RERUM bot is a special agent that has access to private functionality.
+It is the first "user" for RERUM.
+You create a bot by manually creating your first User in Auth0.
+Once you have created an Auth0 User, you will need to manually generate a RERUM Agent for that user and add that Agent URI to the Auth0 User metadata.
+Now when you log in to Auth0 with that user you will get an Access Token for that user with the RERUM Agent encoded in the token.
+That Access Token will work forever.
+It's main usage is as the "Bearer Token" for end-to-end tests so that API calls during the tests do not recieve a "401 Unauthorized" response.
+It also allows the registration process to generate a RERUM Agent as the bot will be allowed to do the create action necessary to save the Agent into the RERUM database.
+That means you won't have to do this manually each time an app is registered.

+#### Make Auth0 Rules/Actions to Generate an Agent for Apps Upon Registration
+- This
+- That
+- The Other

 ## 🌟👍 Contributors 👍🌟
 Trying to contribute or perform a fix in the RERUM API?
 If not, are you _sure_ you don't want to?
-Read the [Contributors Guide](CONTRIBUTING.md)!
+Read the [Contributors Guide](CONTRIBUTING.md) for inspiration!

 ## Who is to blame?
 The developers in the Research Computing Group at Saint Louis University authored and maintain this service.